 Once all of the coals are hot the smoke almost stops.
 This does not mean they are all fully lit.
 For that you will need to wait another 15 to 20 minutes.
-Now, if you have seen all the stages of smoke up to this point the only indications that the chimney is still going is the smell and occasional shifting of the coals.
+Because you have seen all the stages of smoke at this point.
+The only indications that the chimney is still going is the smell and occasional shifting of the coals.

 In 25 to 30 minutes you are good to go, pour your coals and begin grilling.

 If you have a better way to Light a Charcoal Chimney on a Windy Day we would love to hear it in our comments section.

 I have been blogging about and selling grilling tool for over 12 years.
 A Certified Food Safety Professional, KCBS member, award winning writer and have over 10 years experience in the food service industry.